Escaping the Cognitive Well: Efficient Competition Math with Off-the-Shelf Models: Method Overview

 \section{Method Overview}

 Solver-grader pipelines usually involve an {\bf orchestrator} process that dynamically extracts contexts from previous LLM calls and uses them to prompt subsequent calls.
 We created a {\em ``dialectic based''} prompt-engineering methodology whereby, instead of asking the model to act as, say, an IMO grader, we instruct it to use all provided materials to conduct a multi-round dialectic among some named personas following certain rules.
 For example, one persona may be extremely picky about slips in the proof, whereas another might be asked to argue that it represents standard practice.
 Tweaks to each rule changes the final dialectic in fairly predictable ways (see Appendix~\ref{sec:prompts}) and adding new personas allows new functionalities (e.g., conjecture extraction).
-In a single model call our dialectic-based prompts seem to perform somewhat better than more conventional prompts (see Appendix~\ref{ap:solver_ablation} and Table~\ref{ap:momus}), but overall, we stress the main benefit is convenience and precise control\footnote{ Basic prompting methdology was hand-designed using AI help before release of PB-Adv, using Gemini 2.5 pro, $6$ IMO2025 questions and another 5-6 questions from {\tt artofproblemsolving.com}.
-Due to budget constraints, no automated methods were used for prompt design.
-It was adapted to Gemini 3 pro using help from the model itself.
-We refer to our pipeline as ``Momus pipeline,'' with Momus being a picky persona that was named after a mythical figure in Greek philosophy.}.
+In a single model call our dialectic-based prompts seem to perform somewhat better than more conventional prompts (see Appendix~\ref{ap:solver_ablation} and Table~\ref{tab:solver_comparison_appendix}), but overall, we stress the main benefit is convenience and precise control\footnote{We refer to our pipeline as ``Momus pipeline,'' with Momus being a picky persona that was named after a mythical figure in Greek philosophy.}.